2023 Turkey–Syria earthquakes: In Turkey

+The 13-storey apartment block consists of three closely spaced buildings linked externally, but not structurally; when the collapse occurred, all three buildings separated.
+The basement, two-storey parking space was considered the "strongest part" of the complex as it had more concrete walls than other parts of the structure.
+The building's exterior walls and those that separated units and rooms consisted of heavy masonry which may have prevented the structure from swaying and possibly held the building mostly intact despite toppling.
+The building was considered a soft story structure as the ground floor had fewer masonry walls which meant it was at greater risk of damage from seismic ground motion.
+Among other factors were that the core concrete columns which housed the elevator systems were situated along the north side which left the south side vulnerable without adequate support.
+Another reason was that beams emerging from either side of the building were misaligned and did not connect to each other.
+These features may have contributed to the building overturning onto its south side.

-In İskenderun, an industrial city in Hatay Province, a large fire at the port was reported on 6 February at 17:00, believed to have originated from a container carrying flammable industrial oil, forcing the port's closure and the diversion of many ships.
+In İskenderun, Hatay Province, a large fire at the port was reported on 6 February at 17:00, believed to have originated from a container carrying flammable industrial oil, forcing the port's closure and the diversion of many ships.
 It was extinguished on 6 and 8 February, only for it to reignite the next day each time.
 It was finally extinguished on 10 February.
 A total of 3,670 containers were destroyed by the fire and the port managing authority said it would take three months for operations to resume.
+The city saw 534 buildings collapse, 337 requiring demolition and 4,622 receiving severe damage.
 Flooding occurred along the city shoreline, inundating streets up to 200 m inland.
 The Cathedral of the Annunciation, seat of the Roman Catholic Apostolic Vicariate of Anatolia, was almost completely destroyed.
-There were no collapses or major damage in Erzin despite being closer to the epicenter than other areas of Hatay Province.
-Multiple factors including strict building codes prevented destruction.
-An estimated 20,000 people fled to Erzin, increasing its population by about 50 percent.
+At least 3,109 people died in the city and over 12,000 were injured.